cilium/cilium/Documentation/security/policy/language.rst

    Allowing users to define custom entities is on the roadmap but has not been implemented yet (see :gh-issue:`3553`).

+.. note:: The ``kube-apiserver`` entity is unavailable in some Kubernetes distributions, such as Azure AKS and GCP GKE for ingress traffic.
+You could still use ``cluster`` which is broader.

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~